Cruizzer/cruizzer/README.md

 ## About Me

-I am a passionate and proactive computer science enthusiast, currently pursuing a BSc in Computer Science at [Your University].
+I am a passionate and proactive computer science enthusiast, currently pursuing a BSc in Computer Science at the University of Leeds.
 With a solid foundation in web development and a keen interest in cutting-edge technologies, I am excited to contribute to innovative projects and explore new challenges in the software development field. 🚀